The Suze Orman Problem:

 Orman's Original Press Release for Her Predatory, Thieving Card:

 A year and a half after launching the card, Orman bragged to The Daily Beast in November 2013, that the "Approved" card was thriving and that she had already made back her millions of dollars of investment in the card.
-In July 2014, the "Approved" card closed without a peep to date from Orman even six months after it closed.
+In July 2014, the "Approved" card closed without a peep to date from Orman even nearly a year after it closed.

 As Orman was posting photos of her 2014 luxury trip around the world on social media, her "Approved" card was locking many user's accounts and charging more inappropriate fees from her victims on the way out.